SanaRinomi/simple-cms/What Are We Doing.md

 ## 23rd of September 2020
 Test and debug the auth and local auth classes.
 They are now fully functional, allowing for: Registering, Login, Logout, Serialization and Deserialization.

+## 28th of September 2020
+Started implementing file uploads and created a new table for additional upload data.
+Also created a bunch of new views for later